Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-As shown in Fig.~S9~\cite{SM2021}, we observed that the scaling behavior of these dynamic observables is similar to that in Fig.~\ref{Fig:2}.
-Under the rescaling of Eq.~\eqref{Eq:1}, these curves of BA networks with different sizes could collapse onto the same master curve.
-In particular, an same critical exponent, $\alpha = 1$, is produced here.
+As shown in Fig.~S8, we observed that the scaling behavior of these dynamic observables is similar to that in Fig.~\ref{Fig:6}.
+Under the rescaling of Eq.~\eqref{Eq:3}, these curves of BA networks with different sizes could collapse onto the same master curve.
+In particular, an same scaling exponent, $\alpha = 1$, is produced here.
 Our results have important guiding significance for studying the dynamic behavior of large-scale networks.
-For instance, in practice, one possible outcome is to predict the synchronization stability of the initial large-scale network by taking the subnetwork as the study object and combining this critical exponent.
+For instance, in practice, one possible outcome is to predict the synchronization stability of the initial large-scale network by taking the subnetwork as the study object and combining this scaling exponent. {Fig.~\ref{Fig:6} and Fig.~S8 show the results of BA networks under the parameter $m = 5$, and a consistent conclusion can be obtained when the parameter $m$ is set to other values (see Figs.~S9 and S10).}

-In fact, empirical studies have shown that the degree distribution of a large number of real-world networks approximately satisfies $p(k) \sim k^{-\lambda}$, in general, the exponent $\lambda \in (2,3)$.
-Therefore, the BA scale-free network is only a particular case among many scale-free networks.
-Next, we employ a more general scale-free network model, Chung-Lu (CL) scale-free network model~\cite{Chung2002a,Chung2002b,Fasino2021}, as an extension model, where the degree distribution exponent $\lambda$ is used to control the heterogeneity of the network.
-We perform the same study as Fig.~\ref{Fig:2} on CL networks with different heterogeneity exponent $\lambda$, examining the dependence of critical exponent $\alpha$ on the heterogeneity exponent $\lambda$, as shown in Fig.~\ref{Fig:3} ($\medblackcircle$, $\medblacksquare$, and $\medblacktriangledown$).
-Our results show that, for each observable, the critical exponent $\alpha$ decreases gradually with the increase of the $\lambda$, which means that the critical exponent $\alpha$ strongly depends on the heterogeneity of the network.
-Moreover, for different observables, the critical exponent $\alpha$ has a large difference.
-Particularly, when $\lambda = 3$, the difference is almost negligible, that is, each observable corresponds to an approximately same critical exponent, i.e., $\alpha \approx 1$, which is consistent with the results of BA scale-free networks (see Fig.~\ref{Fig:2}).
+{We perform the same study as Fig.~\ref{Fig:6} on CL networks with different heterogeneity exponent $\lambda$ (Figs.~S11 and S12 give the results for $\lambda=2.5$ and $3.5$, respectively)}, examining the dependence of scaling exponent $\alpha$ on the heterogeneity exponent $\lambda$, as shown in Fig.~\ref{Fig:7} (red solid circle, blue solid square, and green solid triangle).
+Our results show that, for each observable, the exponent $\alpha$ decreases gradually with the increase of the $\lambda$, which means that the exponent $\alpha$ strongly depends on the heterogeneity of the network.
+Moreover, for different observables, the exponent $\alpha$ has a large difference.
+Particularly, when $\lambda = 3$, each observable corresponds to an approximately same exponent, i.e., $\alpha \approx 1$, which is consistent with the results of BA scale-free networks.